Updated: Jun 18

 Flora and fauna

 It was a rubber estate in the past but, over the years, the miraculous restorative powers of nature have been allowed to work their magic and the park is now a haven of lush secondary forest including some pretty large trees.
-I found the wild lime bushes interesting, the fruits were oozing with juice!
+I found wild lime bushes with interesting fruits!
+And if you zoom closely, there are huge colony of fungi here!

 There are many monkeys and squirrels and butterflies along the trail too!